sandreas/m4b-tool/README.md

 > Hint: The `output-file` parameter has to be a directory, when using `--batch-pattern`.

 Even multiple `--batch-pattern` parameters are supported, while the first match will be used first.
-So if you created the directory structure as described above, the final command would look like this:
+So if you created the directory structure as described above, the final command to merge `input/Fantasy/Harry Potter/1 - Harry Potter and the Philosopher's Stone/` to `output/Fantasy/Harry Potter/1 - Harry Potter and the Philosopher's Stone.m4b` would look like this:

 ```
 m4b-tool merge -v --output-file="output/" --max-chapter-length=300,900 --adjust-for-ipod --batch-pattern="input/%g/%a/%s/%p - %n/"  --batch-pattern="input/%g/%a/%n/" "input/"
 ```

-> While in --batch-pattern mode, existing files are skipped by default
+>In `--batch-pattern` mode, existing files are skipped by default

 ### Result
 If you performed the above steps with the docker image or installed and compiled all dependencies, you should get the following result: